PushOCCRP/Push-Generator/README.md

 	> If this is your first time you will have to log into your Apple Developer Account, so watch out.

+	> If you're using 2-Factor Authentication on your Apple account (you should) it gets more difficult.
+Follow the following steps:
+	1. Visit appleid.apple.com/account/manage
+	1. Login, persumably using your two factor auth.
+	1. Scroll down to the "Security" section, and click the "Generate Password..." link in the right column
+	1. Type in a name: "Push Generator" is a good one.
+	1. Since your normal username is now save, we have to remove it first.
+Go to your terminal and type ```fastlane fastlane-credentials remove```.
+Then type in your Apple Id email.
+	1. Run ```ruby push.rb --development -m iOS -i ../Push-iOS``` again
+	1. When it asks for your user password copy and paste the password that was just generated into the terminal.
+	1. Run ```ruby push.rb --development -m iOS -i ../Push-iOS``` again (yes, again)

 1. You should be able to open the ```Push-iOS``` folder in XCode now and run the simulator or install on a test device.

 ##### Android Specific Steps